Scalar Gravitational Waves in the Effective Theory of Gravity: Scalar Gravitational Waves from Localized Sources

-From eqs. (\ref{varRic}) the tensor perturbations have vanishing linearized Ricci tensor and Ricci scalar, but non-vanishing linearized Riemann and Weyl tensor, befitting a spin-$2$ tensor gravitational wave.
-Otherwise the amplitude of the scalar gravitational wave generated by the trace anomaly effective action is of similar form as that of the transverse, traceless waves generated in the classical Einstein theory, falling off as $1/r$ from a distant source, with the anomaly $\cA$ playing the role of the transverse, traceless stress tensor $T_{ij}^{\perp}$.
+Whereas the tensor perturbations $\cH_{ij}^{\perp}$ have vanishing linearized Ricci tensor, but non-vanishing linearized Weyl tensor, befitting a spin-$2$ tensor gravitational wave, the scalar gravitational waves $\Y_A=\Y_C$ generated by the trace anomaly have non-vanishing Ricci tensor (\ref{Ricscal}), but vanishing Weyl tensor (\ref{Weyl0}).
+Both scalar and tensor waves fall off as $1/r$ from a distant source, with the anomaly monopolar source $\cA$ in (\ref{scalpert}) taking the place of the transverse, traceless tensor source $T_{ij}^{\perp}$ in (\ref{TTGW}).